chinamike65/hugo-tuolesi/content/book3/book3en.md

 This will take hundreds of years, thousands of years, and the karma is incredible, and it will take tens of thousands of years for those with heavy karma.

+##### (3) Plain of Razor Sharp Blades

-(3) After passing through the Swamp of Putrefying Corpses, enter the sharp blade pond.
+After passing through the Swamp of Putrefying Corpses, enter the sharp blade pond.

 There are three types of sharp blade ponds:

-1) Plain of Razor Blades
+##### 1) Plain of Razor Blades

-Plain of Razor Blades is a road full of sharp swords.
+Plain of Razor Sharp Blades is a road full of sharp blades.

-After passing the stinky corpse pond, I entered a place that looked like a park.
-It was full of paths full of swords.
-I had to walk through it.
-There was no way to retreat.
+After passing the Swamp of Putrefying Corpses, we enter a place that looks like a park.
+It is full of paths covered with sharp blades.
+We have to walk through it.
+There is no way to retreat.

 248

-2) Forest of Sword Blades
+##### 2) Forest of Sword Blades

-Forest of Sword Blades is a large forest with many trees and all the leaves are swords.
+The Forest of Sword Blades is a large forest with many trees and all the leaves are swords.

-The sentient beings passed through the Forest of Sword Blades.
-As soon as they got here, a strong wind blew, and the sword fell from the tree and plunged into the body, causing unbearable pain.
+Sentient beings pass through the Forest of Sword Blades.
+As soon as they get here, a strong wind blows, and swords fall from the trees and plunge into the body, causing unbearable pain.

 Likewise, it takes a long time until the karma is exhausted.

+##### 3) Iron Thorn Woods

-3) After passing the Forest of Sword Blades, it enters the Iron Thorn Forest.
+After passing the Forest of Sword Blades, it enters the Iron Thorn Forest.

-The iron thorn tree is very beautiful, and all beings will be very happy to see family members, relatives and friends all on the tree.
+The iron thorn forest is very beautiful, and all beings will be very happy to see family members, relatives and friends all sitting in the trees.

 At this time, his family asked him to come up.
 When he went up, all the leaves turned into sharp swords, and the sword's tip was downward.
 When he climbed, his body was torn apart, and he reached the top like this.

-I finally climbed to the top of the tree.
-Because of my karma, I saw that my family and friends were all under the tree again.
-When I came down from the tree, the sharp blade of the sword turned into a sword that pointed upwards, and penetrated when it went down.
-The internal organs, the pain is unbearable.
+Having finally climbed to the top of the tree, due of their karma, they see that their family and friends were all under the tree again.
+Climbing down from the tree, the sharp blades of the swords are now pointed upwards, and penetrated when it went down.
+The internal organs are cut to pieces, the pain is unbearable.

-It goes up and down like this, never ending.
+Up and down like this, never ending.

-In the process of climbing up and down, there are countless iron-billed eagles flying over, pecking their eyes and digging their brains, and there will be groups of iron dogs and ferocious beasts under the trees, rushing to bite and eat.
+In the process of climbing up and down, there are countless iron-billed eagles flying over, pecking their eyes and digging into their brains, and there will be groups of iron dogs and ferocious beasts under the trees, rushing to bite and eat.

 249

-(4) The Boundless River Pit of Hot Embers
+(4) The Boundless River

-entered the Boundless River after passing through the Iron Thorn Forest.
+ After passing through the Iron Thorn Forest, one enters  the Boundless River.

-The Pit of Hot Embers is a river of salt water that sees no edge and is very dirty.
+The Boundless River is a river of salt water that has no banks and is very dirty.

 After passing through the Sword Pond, the Sword Leaf Forest, and the Iron Thorn Forest, all beings were stabbed and chopped with injuries everywhere.
-These wounds came into contact with the salt water in the boundless river, and the pain was unbearable.
+These wounds came into contact with the salt water in the Boundless River, and the pain was unbearable.

-It may take thousands of years to walk the boundless river, depending on the amount of karma of all sentient beings.
+It may take thousands of years to cross the Boundless River, depending on the amount of karma of the sentient beings.

-After crossing the Boundless River, the karma of going to hell may have disappeared.
+After crossing the Boundless River, the causes of going to hell may have disappeared.

 At this time, it depends on the amount of good fortune left by sentient beings.
-If the good fortune is larger, they may be reborn as a poor person or a disabled person; pain.
+If the good fortune is large enough, they may be reborn as a poor person or a disabled person.

 It is different for those who have studied Buddhism during their lifetime.
-After the death of a Buddhist practitioner, within seven to seventy-nine days, there will usually be masters and Dharma friends who will recite the sutras for transference.
+After the death of a Buddhist practitioner, within seven to forty-nine days, there will usually be masters and Dharma friends who will recite the sutras for transference.

 In this way, even if you go to hell, you will be freed quickly.

 If our parents pass away, we as children, reciting the scriptures well within forty-nine days will be of great help to our parents, and it is the best way to repay our parents' kindness.

 The bardo body that is going to go to hell is black.
-If the offspring recite more sutras, the bardo body will turn white and will be reborn in the good land.
+If the offspring recite more sutras, the bardo body will turn white and will be reborn in the pure lands.

 250

 In addition, the three Bodhisattvas, Guanyin, Manjusri, and Vajrapani often go to hell to save sentient beings.

-When the bodhisattvas go to hell, all sentient beings who have studied Buddhism in their lifetime will know which bodhisattva is coming as soon as they hear the voice of the mantra of the bodhisattva, and when they think of the bodhisattva, they can be liberated from the hell immediately.
+When the bodhisattvas go to hell, all sentient beings who have studied Buddhism in their lifetime will know which bodhisattva is coming as soon as they hear the sound of the mantra of the bodhisattva, and when they think of the bodhisattva, they can be liberated from hell immediately.

 The beings in hell who have not studied Buddhism are not so lucky.
-Because of their karma, they cannot see the Bodhisattva at all, or the Bodhisattva they see is a ferocious and terrifying appearance, which will make them even more afraid and terrified.
+Because of their defilements, they cannot see the Bodhisattva at all, or the Bodhisattva they see has a ferocious and terrifying appearance, which will make them even more afraid and terrified.

 However, it also eliminated a lot of karma.

-The cold hells
+##### 3. The Cold Hells

-The cold hell is directly north of the hot hell.
+The cold hells are directly north of the hot hells.
 It is an overlapping structure.
 The layers are separated by 2,000 yojanas.
 Hell of Blisters, Hell of Burst Blisters, Hell of Clenched/Chattering Teeth, Hell of Lamentations, Hell of Groans, Hell of Utpala-like Cracks, Hell of Lotus-like Cracks, Hell of Great Lotus-like Cracks.

 In the cold hells, there is no light such as sunlight, it is dark, and you can't see your fingers.
 The ground is covered with ice, and the wind and snow are mixed.

 The lifespan of beings in the cold hell is half that of the corresponding hot hell, that is to say, the lifespan of the Hell of Blisters is half that of the Reviving Hell, and the lifespan of the Hell of Great Lotus-like Cracks is half the lifespan of the Hell of Ultimate Torment.

 251

-(1) Bleeding Body Hell
+##### (1) Hell of Blisters

-Among the cold hells, the one with the least degree of suffering is the Brackishing Body Hell.
+Among the cold hells, the one with the least degree of suffering is the Hell of Blisters.
 The living beings here are so cold that many chilblains and rashes appear on their bodies, and they are like this all their lives.

 That's why it's called rash body hell.

-(2)
+##### (2) Hell of Burst Blisters

-The sore body hell is the hell where the sores on the body are so cold that they are all cracked open.
+The Hell of Burst Blisters is the hell where the sores on the body are so cold that they are all cracked open.

-(3) Aqu Hell
+##### (3) Hell of Clenched/Chattering Teeth

-Aqu Hell is even more severe, so cold that it is impossible to speak, and can only make the sound of "Aqu Aqu".
+Hell of Clenched/Chattering Teeth is even more severe, so cold that it is impossible to speak, and can only make the sound of "Aqu Aqu".

-(4) Whispering hell
+##### (4) Hell of Lamentations

-Whispering hell, the cold is even more intensified, and even "Aqu" cannot be called out, only a "squeaky" sound can be made from the Adam's apple.
+In the Hell of Lamentations, the cold is even more intense, and even "Aqu" cannot be called out, only a "squeaky" sound can be made from the back of the throat.

-That's why it's called wailing hell.
+That's why it's called Hell of Lamentations.

-(5) In the gnashing hell
+##### (5) Hell of Groans

-In the gnashing hell, the cold is even worse, no sound can be made, only the sound of the gnashing of teeth can be heard.
+In the Hell of Groans, the cold is even worse, no sound can be made, only the sound of the gnashing of teeth and groaning can be heard.

 252

-(6)  Hell of Utpala-like Cracks
+##### (6)  Hell of Utpala-like Cracks

 The body freezes into a blue-blue color and splits like a green lotus, so it is called Qinglian Hell.

-(7) Hell of Lotus-like Cracks
+##### (7) Hell of Lotus-like Cracks

 The cold of the red lotus hell intensifies, the skin freezes into purple red, the body cracks even more, and it cracks into the shape of a hundred-petaled red lotus, which is the red lotus hell.

-(8) The Great Red Lotus Hell
+##### (8) The Great Red Lotus Hell

 The Great Red Lotus Hell is a hell that freezes until the whole body turns purple, and the body splits like a thousand-petaled red lotus, so it is also called the Thousand Layers of Red Lotus Hell.

-Thousand layers of red lotus is the body frozen into more than a thousand pieces, some living beings even cracked tens of thousands of pieces, all the internal organs are cracked, and the head, eyes, hands and feet are all cracked.
+The Great Red Lotus Hell is the body frozen and cracked into more than a thousand pieces, some living beings even cracked into tens of thousands of pieces, all the internal organs are cracked, and the head, eyes, hands and feet are all cracked.

 But even so, you can only suffer alive, you cannot die, not even faint, you can only say that the karma is incredible.